Queen's Pawn Game: d6

 History and Notable Players

 It arises from the Queen's Pawn Game.
-Among the most prolific practitioners on the White side are Ivan Farago (72 games), Miso Cebalo (51 games), Aleksey Dreev (50 games).
-On the Black side, notable exponents include Colin Anderson McNab (275 games), Zurab Azmaiparashvili (199 games), Aleksa Strikovic (172 games).
+On the White side, Ivan Farago (72 games), Miso Cebalo (51 games), Aleksey Dreev (50 games) top the database.
+Notable Black exponents: Colin Anderson McNab (275 games), Zurab Azmaiparashvili (199 games), Aleksa Strikovic (172 games).

 Main Lines and Variations